insperatum/webppl-mixture/README.md

 (see example below).
 Use the same technique if you want a different distribution for nComponents or nElements, e.g. a distribution with finite support.
 In this case you can use `unfactor=true` to automatically subtract their scores from the trace (see example).

-The function is written 'backwards', so that elements are sampled before being assigned to mixture components.
-This leads to single-site Metropolis-Hastings proposals which:
-  - Add a new element
-  - Remove any element
-  - Reassign an element to a new mixture component Factor statements reweight the trace to restore the semantics of the forward model